 You both plan on staying married “’til death do you part”.
 But what if your marriage ends before then?

 Since marriage and divorce have a huge impact on love and money, it might be worth considering a prenuptial agreement, or prenup for short.
-Prenups are one of the most controversial and emotional topics in personal finance, so let's explore the pros and cons of a prenuptial agreement.
+Prenups are one of the most controversial and emotional topics in personal finance, so let’s explore the pros and cons of a prenup (or prenuptial agreement).

 A Very Brief History of Marriage

 Before we can answer the question, “What is a prenup?”, we need a crash course in marriage.

 Though it may come as a surprise to some of us, marriages originally served as a business arrangement of sorts.
 The notion of romantic love as the driving force behind tying the knot is a modern invention.
 While many Americans tend to think of arranged marriages as happening in other cultures and other time periods, the truth is that we are not many generations removed from that being the norm virtually everywhere.

 Because marriage has changed so drastically over the last few generations, so has divorce.

 While the CDC notes that the divorce rate has dropped a bit in recent years, most of us are familiar with the ballpark estimate that about half of all US marriages end in divorce.
 The stats are even worse for second and third marriages.